wazuh/wazuh-indexer/packaging_scripts/tests/README.md

-# Wazuh Indexer Build-Packages Tests (Containerized)
+# Wazuh Indexer packages upgrade tests

-This folder contains a containerized test environment for the post‑install config merge helper used by Wazuh Indexer packages.
+This folder contains a containerized test environment for the post‑install configuration merge script used by Wazuh Indexer packages.

 ## What’s Included

-- `Dockerfile.awk`: Minimal Debian image with test deps (bats, GNU tools).
+- `Dockerfile`: Minimal Debian image with test deps (bats, GNU tools).
-- `test.yml`: Docker Compose file to build and run the tests.
+- `compose.yml`: Docker Compose file to build and run the tests.
-- `merge_opensearch_yml.bats`: Bats test suite covering merge behavior.
+- `merge_config.bats`: Bats test suite covering merge behavior.
-- `run-bats.sh`: Host runner that builds the image and executes the suite in a container (no local deps required).
+- `test.sh`: Host runner that builds the image and executes the suite in a container (no local deps required).

 ## Prerequisites